wrnrio/wrnr-firelens-fargate-fluentbit/SampleApp.md

 The container or log router **must** define the following WRNR_ metadata:<br>
 - WRNR_TYPE:`<value>` so we know what type it is.
 Valid values are `syslog3164, accesslog, customlog, trace, kubernetes`

-The container or log router may define these environment variables that get sent by fluentbit as additional keys:<br>
+The container or log router may define these environment variables that get sent by fluentbit as additional metadata:<br>
 - WRNR_PARSER:`<value>` a custom parser to apply to this type.
 Only valid for `customlog` and `accesslog`.
 - WRNR_TAGS:`<tags>` in the format `"tag1=value1, tag2=value2"` to send custom tags. <br>Eg: `region=west, role="db", runmode=prod, app="credit finance"`